Bus Stop (1956 film)

-Bus Stop is a 1956 American romantic comedy-drama film in Cinemascope directed by Joshua Logan for 20th Century Fox, starring Marilyn Monroe, Don Murray, Arthur O'Connell, Betty Field, Eileen Heckart, Robert Bray, and Hope Lange.
+Bus Stop is a 1956 American romantic comedy-drama directed by Joshua Logan, adapted by George Axelrod from the 1955 play by William Inge.
+It stars Marilyn Monroe, Don Murray, Arthur O'Connell, Betty Field, Eileen Heckart, Robert Bray, and Hope Lange.
+The film is about the events surrounding a rodeo and a group of long-haul bus passengers stranded at a diner during a snowstorm, including the ensuing relationship between a naive cowboy (Murray) and an aspiring singer (Monroe).
+It is the film debut of both Murray and Lange.

-Unlike most of Monroe's films, Bus Stop is neither a full-fledged comedy nor a musical, but rather a dramatic piece; it was the first film she appeared in after studying at the Actors Studio in New York.
-Monroe does, however, sing one song: "That Old Black Magic" by Harold Arlen and Johnny Mercer.
+Unlike most of Monroe's films, Bus Stop is neither a full-fledged comedy nor a musical, but rather a dramatic piece, and it was the first film she appeared in after studying at the Actors Studio in New York.
+Monroe sings one song in the film: "That Old Black Magic" by Harold Arlen and Johnny Mercer.

-Bus Stop is based on the 1955 play of the same name (which in turn was expanded from an earlier, one-act play titled People in the Wind) by William Inge.
-The inspiration for the play came from people Inge met in Tonganoxie, Kansas.
+The film was released by 20th Century Fox on August 31, 1956, and was both a critical and commercial success.
+Don Murray was nominated for an Academy Award for Best Supporting Actor and a BAFTA Award for Most Promising Newcomer for his performance.
+At the 14th Golden Globe Awards, the film was nominated for Best Motion Picture – Musical or Comedy and Monroe for Best Actress.
+The film was also nominated for Golden Lion at the 17th Venice International Film Festival.

 Plot

 A naive, unintelligent, socially inept, loud-mouth cowboy, Beauregard "Bo" Decker, and his friend and father-figure Virgil Blessing take the bus from Timber Hill, Montana, to Phoenix, Arizona, to participate in a rodeo.
 Virgil has encouraged the 21-year-old virgin Bo to take an interest in women.
 Initially reluctant and frightened of the idea, Beau declares that he hopes to find an "angel" and will know her when he sees her.
 Making trouble everywhere they go, he continues his unsophisticated behavior in Grace's Diner.
-In Phoenix, at the Blue Dragon Café, he imagines himself in love with the café's chanteuse, Chérie, an ambitious performer from the Ozarks with aspirations of becoming a Hollywood star.
+In Phoenix, at the Blue Dragon Café, he imagines himself in love with the café's chanteuse, Chérie, an ambitious performer from River Gulch, Arkansas (in the Ozarks) with aspirations of becoming a Hollywood star.
 Her rendition of "That Old Black Magic" entrances him and he forces her outside, despite the establishment's rules against it, kisses her and thinks that means they are engaged.
 Chérie is physically attracted to him but resists his plans to take her back to Montana.
 She has no intention of marrying him and tells him so, but he is too stubborn to listen.